Robotic-Decision-Making-Lab/alpha/README.md

 ## Installation

 The Alpha 5 driver is currently supported on Linux, and is available for the ROS distributions Humble and Rolling.
-To install the Alpha 5 driver from source, first clone this project to the `src` directory of your ROS workspace.
+To install the Alpha 5 driver, first clone this project to the `src` directory of your ROS workspace.

 ```bash
 git clone -b $ROS_DISTRO git@github.com:evan-palmer/alpha.git